-When you’re on the hunt for a new job, or even just open to new opportunities should the right one materialise, it’s important to present yourself in the best light possible.
+When you’re on the hunt for a new job, or even just open to new opportunities should the right one materialise, it’s important to present yourself in the best possible light on social media.

-This means you have to be very careful about what you say about yourself, especially because a potential future employers can access this information freely simply by typing your name.
+Any potential future employers can view your social media information by simply typing in your name.
 If this information paints a negative picture about you, it could seriously hinder your chances of getting hired.

-The most obvious social network when on the lookout for jobs is LinkedIn, the professional social network geared toward job seeking, recruitment and hiring.
+The most obvious social network to use when on the look-out for jobs is LinkedIn, the professional social network geared toward job seeking, recruitment and hiring.

-Also, connect with relevant people to expand your network.
-You never know which connections might help you in your job search at some point.
-Be proactive!
+Connect with relevant people to expand your network.
+You never know which connections might help you in your job search at some point, so be proactive!

-However, LinkedIn recently launched a new feature called “Open Candidates” which allows you to declare yourself actively looking for job offers and proposals, without informing your current employer.
+‘Open Candidates’ is a new feature on LinkedIn which allows you to declare yourself actively looking for job offers and proposals, without informing your current employer.
 This is a clear signal to recruiters and will make you easier to connect with.

 To activate this, go to the LinkedIn Jobs homepage or click here for a shortcut.

-While you’d expect most recruiters to look to LinkedIn for evidence of your credentials and professional qualities, those doing the hiring are increasingly likely to look at your personal social media presence to make sure there is nothing untoward about their potential new hire.
+Recruiters and potential future employers are increasingly likely to look at your personal social media presence to make sure there is nothing untoward about their potential new hire.

-In most cases, it’s probably best to review your privacy settings to hide all but your most basic profile information from the public.
-This is considered good practice on Facebook anyway, so don’t worry about arousing suspicion about what’s hidden on your private profile.
-Just make sure your profile picture and cover images are appropriate, as these are still likely to show up publicly.
+In most cases, review your privacy settings to hide all but your most basic profile information from the public.
+This is considered good practice on Facebook anyway, so just make sure your profile picture and cover images are appropriate, as these are still likely to show up publicly.

 Since you never know who in your circle of friends might one day think of you for a job, it’s always a good idea to be mindful of what you post on Facebook, Twitter, Instagram and anywhere else.